← Back to Field Notes

 The shift is subtle but important.
 The model is no longer just helping you write code.
 It is helping you change and reason about a codebase.

-The Beginning of Tool-Aware Thinking
+The Beginning of Interface-Aware Thinking

 What’s Next